c-128/DMFinder/README.md

 ## ❓ FAQ
 ### 📥 How do I get my data package?
-You can reuqest it in the settings under the `Privacy & Safety` section.
+You can request it in the settings under the `Privacy & Safety` section.
 Once you are there, you will have to scroll all the way down where you can request it.
 ### 🔐 How do I ensure that my data is safe?
 Firstly, once the website is loaded, it can be fully used with your internet connection turned off, ensuring that no data will be sent to a server.
 You can even safe the site using your browser (`Right click > Save Page as...`) and then manually open it.
 Additionally you can also check the source code.
 If you are still uncertain, feel free to join our support server [here](https://discord.gg/9Q7tFzV6Fc) and ask us.
 ### ❓ Question unanswered?